 Posted Oct 19, 2011

-In an earlier article, "How Mindfulness Can Help with Physical Suffering," I noted that bodily discomfort has three aspects to it: (1) the unpleasant physical sensation itself; (2) our emotional reaction to the discomfort, such as anger or fear; and (3) the thoughts that are triggered by the discomfort, such as, "This pain will never go away" or "I'm a weak person because I hate this pain so much."
+In an earlier post, I noted that bodily discomfort has three aspects: (1) the unpleasant physical sensation itself; (2) our emotional reaction to the discomfort, such as anger or fear; and (3) the thoughts that are triggered by the discomfort, such as, "This pain will never go away" or "I'm a weak person because I hate this pain so much."
 In that piece, I discussed (2) and (3) which—together—are often called mental suffering.

-Here, I want to focus on (1) above—the actual physical sensation of pain, although the techniques I'll describe can help with any physical discomfort (I know because I also use them for my chronic flu-like symptoms).
+Here, I want to focus on (1)—the actual physical sensation of pain, although the techniques I'll describe can help with any physical discomfort.
+(I know because I also use them for my chronic flu-like symptoms.)

 It always helps to begin with conscious breathing in which you pay attention to the physical sensation of the breath as it goes in and out of your body.
 Find a comfortable position—sitting or lying down—and begin to breathe mindfully.
 Do a quick scan of your body from head to toe.
 If you feel any muscles that are tight, try to relax them.
-After a few minutes of this breathing, try these five techniques to see if they help relieve your physical pain.
-I recommend experimenting with each of them to see which ones work for you.
-Some of the techniques are adapted from what is called MBSR: Mindfulness-Based Stress Reduction.
+After a few minutes, try these five techniques to see if they help relieve your physical pain.
+I recommend experimenting with each to see which work for you.
+Some of the techniques are adapted from MBSR: Mindfulness-Based Stress Reduction.
 I like to call it Mindfulness-Based Pain Reduction.

-When you separate the sensations in this manner, pain is no longer "a thing," and so you're much less likely to be carried away by stress-filled thoughts about it, such as, "This pain will never go away."
+When you separate the sensations in this manner, pain is no longer a "thing," and so you're much less likely to be carried away by stress-filled thoughts about it, such as, "This pain will never go away."
 You can even drop the word "pain," and just notice the sensations as arising and passing experiences in your body.
-Doing this helps you see the impermanent nature of this collection of sensations that we call "pain."
+Doing this helps you see the impermanent nature of this collection of sensations we call "pain."